moby/buildkit/frontend/dockerfile/docs/reference.md

 The `ARG` instruction defines a variable that users can pass at build-time to the builder with the `docker build` command using the `--build-arg <varname>=<value>` flag.

+> **Warning**
+>
+> It isn't recommended to use build arguments for passing secrets such as
+> user credentials, API tokens, etc. Build arguments are visible in the
+> `docker history` command and in `max` mode provenance attestations,
+> which are attached to the image by default if you use the Buildx GitHub Actions
+> and your GitHub repository is public.
+>
+> Refer to the [`RUN --mount=type=secret`](#run---mounttypesecret) section to
+> learn about secure ways to use secrets when building images.
+{ .warning }

-If a user specifies a build argument that was not defined in the Dockerfile, the build outputs a warning.
+If you specify a build argument that wasn't defined in the Dockerfile, the build outputs a warning.

 ```console
 [Warning] One or more build-args [foo] were not consumed.